ma-quantumlab/IoT-Server/AlertsAPI.md

 }
 ```

 The user can edit the threshold (any float value) or state ("ON" or "OFF") section, the names of the alerts follow a specifc pattern that allows for no repeats and for the program to recognize properties of the alert.
-These should generally not be edited, refer to the Alerts Name Nomenclature section if so.
+These should generally not be edited, refer to the [Alert Naming System Section](#alert-naming-system) section if so.
 In order to enable the configuration file type `alerts --config "<configuration name>"`.
 Below is an example with the "Test" configuration file.
 If no error occurs you should see an output with the new alerts configured.

 ```
 malab@maserver:~ $ alerts